biannak6288/github-tutorial/README.md

     ```

 _Add a README.md file:_
-1. In your command line, after all the code you just typed continue typing:
+1. Since the remote repository was already created on github, in your command line on cloud9 after all the code you just typed, continue typing:
     ```
     touch README.md
     ```